nomad-coe/nomad/nomad/metainfo/CONCEPT.md

 A `Section` is a special and concrete `Definition`.

 - `adds_to`, a reference to another section definition.
 All quantities of this *pseudo* section are added to the given section.
+(Might not be necessary)
 - `repeats`, a boolean
 - `extends`, list of reference to other section definitions.
 This section automatically inherits all quantities of the other sections.
 (Might not be necessary)